domenic/promises-unwrapping/README.md

 `Promise.resolve` returns a new promise resolved with the passed argument.

-1. Let `p` be a newly-created promise.
+1. Let `p` be a newly-created promise object.
 1. Call `Resolve(p, x)`.
 1. Return `p`.